driaug/country-picker/README.md

 ### Why is this not installable with npm or yarn?
 I decided to create my own selector because I needed flexibility.
 While the installable components may offer you a selector, most likely you can not style it or decide which countries to show.

+By offering you all components you are able to make this selector your own.
+Prefer to use HeadlessUI over Framer Motion?
+No problem, you can easily refactor it to suit your needs. :)

 ### Can I add or remove countries?
 Yes!
 The menu is filled with all countries specified in `countries.ts`.
 If you add or remove options, they will be removed from the selector as well.